rc4l/DiscordKarmaBot/README.md

 [Click here to add the bot to your discord server](https://discord.com/api/oauth2/authorize?client_id=750646677219573770&permissions=292058115136&scope=bot)

-# For users

-If you're trying to add this bot to your server this section is for you.

 ## How to start the bot

 Simply run `/setupserver` once to activate the bot you can either ignore the options or set them up.
 Once ran, all content posted in the entire server will automatically have likes/dislikes added to it.
 I recommend limiting the visibility of this bot to channels you actually care about.
 You will also need the manage server permission for it to work.